-By agreeing to be an observer and permanent participant, one arguably participated in what the French political scientist Bernard Badie terms a diplomacy of connivance.
-According to Badie, the contemporary international system is illustrative of club or connivance diplomacy, whereby an oligarchical assemblage of states (that consider themselves as the most powerful) attempt to divvy up the task of world leadership amongst themselves.
+By agreeing to be an observer and permanent participant, one arguably participated in what the French political scientist Bernard Badie terms a diplomacy of connivance (Badie, 2012).
+According to Badie, the contemporary international system is illustrative of club or connivance diplomacy, whereby an oligarchical assemblage of states (that consider themselves as the most powerful) attempts to divvy up the task of world leadership amongst themselves.
 This form of diplomatic arrangement, as Badie goes on to qualify, is defensive of its privileges, occupies a partway between competition and cooperation and is mostly precluding in its practices.
 Indeed, the Arctic Council can be said to be engaging in connivance diplomacy.
-For all its positive qualities and attributes, the Arctic Council in actual fact consolidated the grip of the eight self-defined Arctic states to define who, what and where was to be associated with the Arctic region (not defined).
-This intergovernmental forum also decided not to discuss military/security matters (at the behest of the group’s superpower, the United States) and used its structure and composition [two former superpowers with a middle power (Canada) and five Nordic states] to present a vision for a post-Cold War Arctic where environmental protection and sustainable development would be used to ‘cover-up’ the toxic legacies of colonialism and the Cold War.
+For all its positive qualities and attributes, the Arctic Council in actual fact consolidated the grip of the eight self-defined Arctic states to define who, what and where was to be associated with the Arctic region (not defined) (Nord, 2015).
+This intergovernmental forum also decided not to discuss military/security matters (at the behest of the group’s superpower, the United States) and used its structure and composition [two former superpowers with a middle power (Canada) and five Nordic states] to present a vision for a post-Cold War Arctic where environmental protection and sustainable development would be used to ‘cover-up’ the toxic legacies of colonialism and the Cold War (Koivurova, 2010).

 Footnote two of the Ottawa Declaration also reminds readers that “The use of the term ''peoples" in this Declaration shall not be construed as having any implications as regard the rights which may attach to the term under international law”.
 In other words, when the Declaration speaks of ‘indigenous peoples’, it does not imply that Arctic states such as Canada and Russia are granting such peoples any additional international legal recognition.
-It would take Canada until 2016 to embrace the principles embedded in the UN Declaration on the Rights of Indigenous Peoples.
-The Declaration was developed initially about the same time as the Arctic Council was established (1996/7) and took twenty years of negotiation to bring to a final agreed draft, and the previous Harper government in Canada described it as ‘aspirational’ and failed to implement its contents.
+It would take Canada until 2016 to embrace the principles embedded in the UN Declaration on the Rights of Indigenous Peoples (Short and Lennox, 2016).
+The Declaration was developed initially about the same time as the Arctic Council was established (1996/7) and took twenty years of negotiation to bring to a final agreed draft, and the previous Harper government in Canada described it as ‘aspirational’ and failed to implement its contents (Geise, 2015).

 The connivance comes, therefore, in parties to the Arctic Council not questioning or challenging what was being presented as past, present and future of and for the Arctic.
 Triumphant forms of geopolitics do not have to be spectacular in order to be triumphant.
 It can also be about the ‘little things’ like accepting routinely that there are self-appointed ‘Arctic states’ and that PPs are treated as respected participants in Arctic Council business, while at the same concerns continue that indigenous peoples are being enrolled continuously in relationships with settler colonial states, which fail to live up to the expectation of partnership, respect and reconciliation.
-Canada, for example, has yet to harmonise the provisions of UNDRIP with Canadian law despite adopting its provisions in May 2016 – recognising a nation to nation relationship.
+Canada, for example, has yet to harmonise the provisions of UNDRIP with Canadian law despite adopting its provisions in May 2016 – recognising a nation to nation relationship (Moirin, 2017).

 The Return of Militant Geopolitics